 Grisha Stewart is best known among dog trainers for developing Behavior Adjustment Training (BAT), a humane technique for addressing dog aggression, frustration, and fear.
 Through her international dog seminars, DVDs, books, and in-person and online training school, she’s helped hundreds of thousands of dogs and their people thrive.
 Grisha uses positive reinforcement mindfully in ways that directly benefit the animal, like teaching cooperative care and consent which forms the foundation of her online school Grisha Stewart Dog Training Academy.
 The Academy is more than just education.
 It's an international community where some of the world's top animal professionals come together to help learners grow, and to encourage empowered, trustworthy, wholehearted living with dogs.
 Grisha also writes and plays music , climbs rocks, reads voraciously, and loves the outdoors.
 She currently lives in Oregon, USA with her fiancé Tom, Joey the Labrador and Zuki the small (but mighty!) rescue dog.

 Michael Shikashio, CDBC, is the founder of AggressiveDog.com and focuses on teaching other professionals from around the world on how to successfully work aggression cases.
-He is a five-term president of the International Association of Animal Behavior Consultants (IAABC) and is a full member of the Association of Professional Dog Trainers (APDT).
+He is a five-term president of the International Association of Animal Behavior Consultants (IAABC) and was the Association of Professional Dog Trainers (APDT) Member of the Year in 2020.
 Michael is sought after for his expert opinion by numerous media outlets, including the New York Times, New York Post, Fox News, The List TV, Baltimore Sun, WebMD, Women’s Health Magazine, Real Simple Magazine, SiriusXM Radio, The Chronicle of the Dog, and Steve Dale’s Pet World.
 He also hosts the popular podcast show “The Bitey End of the Dog” where he chats with the foremost experts on dog aggression.
-He is a featured keynote speaker at conferences, universities, and seminars around the world, and offers a variety of educational opportunities on the topic of canine aggression, including the Aggression in Dogs Master Course and the annual Aggression in Dogs Conference.
+He has been a featured keynote speaker at conferences, universities, and seminars in more than 200 cities and 14 different countries around the world, and offers a variety of educational opportunities on the topic of canine aggression, including the Aggression in Dogs Master Course and the annual Aggression in Dogs Conference.